BenTaylor25/DesignPatterns/README.md

-be modified (either because we don't have access to it, or it would break the system), we can create an Adapter in order to make it compatable with `IStudent`.
+be modified (either because we don't have access to it, or it would break the system), we can create an Adapter in order to make it compatible with `IStudent`.

 ## Bridge

-When you have classes with multiple dimensions of variablility
+When you have classes with multiple dimensions of variability
 e.g.
 ```
 PetrolCar     DieselCar     ElectricCar